Python Application Example Tutorial¶

 2. Download, Compilation, and Running¶

-cut/examples/python_application, and it contains the code for a simple Python application.
-This is a waf project on its own, so it can be build in an independent manner from the rest of CCS UI Toolkit.
+python_application, and it contains the code for a simple Python applicaiton.
+This is a waf project on its own, so it can be build in an independent manner from the rest of Control UI Toolkit.
 In order to do so, the reader must execute:

 And to execute the application: